-In 2018, Mexico also ratified the ICSID Convention, which mainly regulates the operation, the jurisdiction of the ICSID, and procedural rules in conciliation and arbitration Mexico has entered into several free trade agreements that usually contain a bilateral or multilateral investment protection regime. proceedings administered by the ICSID.
+In 2018, Mexico also ratified the ICSID Convention, which mainly regulates the operation, the jurisdiction of the ICSID, and procedural rules in conciliation and arbitration proceedings administered by the ICSID.
 The ICSID is the institution that administers most cases of disputes between states and nationals of other states, and it has been recognized for this role for some time.